Influencer Marketing 101

 And it’s not getting easier given the non-linear customer journey and the dark funnel.

-Measuring sales from every person influenced by a creator isn’t realistic.
+Tracking organic sales from every person influenced by a creator isn’t realistic.
 This rings true even with tracking tools like affiliate or coupon codes.
 As cookie tracking becomes more challenging, so does attribution.

-That said, measuring influencers’ impact on sales can be treated similarly to site traffic.
+Measuring influencers’ impact on sales can be treated similarly to site traffic.
 Depending on your marketing stack, you can spot trends during and following your campaigns.

 For example, platforms like Shopify can aggregate data from sales sources such as Instagram.